What is clubfoot?

 Idiopathic clubfoot is a foot condition that typically affects otherwise healthy babies.
 Idiopathic means “cause unknown.”
 In a club foot, the entire foot is twisted “down and in,” to the point that it looks like the feet are upside down, with the soles pointed upward.
 In most cases, there is no known cause of idiopathic clubfoot deformity.
 However, some babies with clubfoot also have other serious associated syndromes, such as arthrogryposis, or spina bifida, or constriction band syndrome.
 In general, the “idiopathic” clubfeet are easier to treat than the “syndromic” clubfeet.

 Clubfoot is one of the most common non-major birth defects.
 It affects approximately one in every 1,000 newborns.
 Every year in the United States alone, it is estimated that as many as 8,000 babies are born with the condition.
 Both feet will be affected in half of these children.
 Boys are more frequently affected than girls.

 During infancy, clubfoot does not cause pain.
 In fact, a child who does not receive treatment will begin to stand and even walk at normal developmental stages.
 However, the child will walk on the outside border of the foot, or even on the top of the foot.
 Children who are not treated will eventually have severe functional disability.
 They will not be able to wear shoes, and the foot will eventually become painful, prohibiting participation in most sports and even certain forms of employment.

 How do we treat clubfoot?

 Traditionally, clubfoot had been treated with extensive open surgery.
-However, over the past 20 years, the Ponseti “Conservative” Method has become favored.
+However, over the past 20 years, the Ponseti “conservative” method has become favored.
 Dr. John Herzenberg, the founder of our clubfoot clinic, is one of the world’s leading experts on the Ponseti method for clubfoot treatment, and one of the first pediatric orthopedists outside of Ponseti’s home state of Iowa to start using Dr. Ponseti’s method.
-The Ponseti Method is a mostly non-surgical treatment for correcting clubfoot.
-It involves three phases:
+He extensively trained and mentored Dr. Philip McClure who now also specializes in using the Ponseti method, a mostly non-surgical treatment for correcting clubfoot.
+The Ponseti method involves three phases:

 - Cast Phase: Casts are applied weekly for 4 to 8 weeks